hack-entertainer/graperepo/QA_Checklist.md

   - Audit Expectations (Future):
     - Administrative actions should be logged for traceability
       (who acted, what action was taken, when).

+  - Admin Continuity Safeguard:
+    - The system must always retain **at least two active admins**.
+    - An admin may demote themselves only if doing so leaves **two or more** admins remaining.
+    - Self-demotion is disallowed if it would reduce the admin count below two.
+    - This safeguard exists to prevent loss of system authority and to protect against “hit-by-a-bus” scenarios.

 ---